GuidoDipietro/doomsday-battle/README.md

 - **Prolog** - 505 characters
 - **CheLang** - 595 characters (phew!)

 The ties are broken!
 However...
 C uses the `short int` declarations 4 times, which could just be changed to `int` to shave off 20 characters and beat JavaScript!
+(Future self note: why not use `char` in the first place or smt instead of the meme `short int`, lol?)

 In any case, the winner here turns out to be **Python**, however **Julia** comes really, really close to it.
 Removing the `const` declarations in Julia would make it beat Python (and still outperform it in execution time 🤫) but we're leaving them just so that the victory in the next section is as crushing as it is. (spoilers!!)